-Level 1

-Company title is Education Support Assistant

-This level is seen as a short term placement (0 - 6 months) to glean suitability to student or learner cohort and to then plan a pathway towards Level 2 and/or Level 3

-Occupational Equivalents: Support worker, Administration, Classroom support services grade 1, School Administration services grade 1, Cleaner, Education Support Assistant

-Not required to have formal qualifications or work experience upon engagement

-Close or routine supervision

-Perform routine clerical and office functions which may include duties involving the inward and outward movement of mail, keeping, copying, maintaining and retrieving records, straightforward data entry and retrieval.

-Classroom support services positions:

-• General assistance and support to teachers and students ie teacher aide/assistant, integration aide/assistant

-School administration services positions:

-- Performing a range of general clerical duties at a basic level, for example, filing, handling mail, maintaining records, data entry - Operating routine office equipment - Performing a reception function, including providing information and making referrals in accordance with school procedures - Carrying out minor cash transactions including receipting, balancing and banking - Monitoring and maintaining stock levels of stationery/materials within established parameters, including reordering

-- Resolve problems where alternatives for the employee are limited and the required action is clear or can be readily referred to higher levels. - Solve relatively simple problems with reference to established techniques and practices and be able to choose between a range of straightforward alternatives.
+Level 1 Compa ny title is Education Support Assistant vel is seen as a short term placement (0 - 6 months) to glean suitability to student or learner cohort and to then plan a ay towards Level 2 and/or Level 3 ational Equivalents: Support worker, Administration, Classroom support services grade 1, School Administration s grade 1, Cleaner, Education Support Assistant Trainir g Level/Qualifications: Not re quired to have formal qualifications or work experience upon engagement Level (Of Supervision: Close c or routine supervision Charac teristics and typical responsibilities of the Level: n routine clerical and office functions which may include duties involving the inward and outward movement of mail, g, copying, maintaining and retrieving records, straightforward data entry and retrieval.
+Classro om support services positions: ٠ General assistance and support to teachers and students ie teacher aide/assistant, integration aide/assistant School administration services positions: ٠ Performing a range of general clerical duties at a basic level, for example, filing, handling mail, maintaining records, data entry • Operating routine office equipment Performing a reception function, including providing information and making referrals in accordance with school procedures • Carrying out minor cash transactions including receipting, balancing and banking Monitoring and maintaining stock levels of stationery/materials within established parameters, including reordering Judger nent, Independence & Problem Solving: ٠ Resolve problems where alternatives for the employee are limited and the required action is clear or can be readily referred to higher levels.
+Solve relatively simple problems with reference to established techniques and practices and be able to choose